 The regulations allow retailers to elect to keep digital records in accordance with a 'retail sales notice'.
 A retail sales notice is expected to allow the recording of daily gross takings rather than individual transactions (mirroring VAT); this will be confirmed in tertiary legislation.

 Further exemptions covering situations where it would be impractical, impossible or unduly onerous to maintain digital records for each transaction are likely to be needed but have not been included in the regulations.
+It is not yet clear how HMRC interprets ‘transaction’ and whether entering totals from, for example, supplier or letting agent statements will be accepted.

 - 6 April to 5 July